 ‘The volume does not contain a recognized file system’ is a common problem in Windows 11/10/8/7 that may occur to any storage medium unexpectedly, including USB, SD card, external hard drive, etc. There are a lot of reasons behind the problem.
 The issue is very annoying as it prevents you from accessing your data.
 Fortunately, it is fixable and the inaccessible data can be recovered as well.

-This is one of the most common cases of file system not recognized problem.
+This is one of the most common cases of file system not recognized problem on Windows 11.
 It prevents you from accessing your data stored on your hard drive.
 When you double-click on the hard drive partition, a dialog box appears telling you that the partition is not accessible.
 You also see 'the volume does not contain a recognized file system' error.
 You can do nothing about it expect clicking 'OK' to close the error message.
 Formatting the drive is the only solution that works.

 The second case is the error that usually occurs when you try to access your external hard disk.
 Hard disk suddenly becomes RAW, which means it has no file system.
 Because of this, the operating system cannot read it, hence preventing you from accessing your data stored on the drive.
 Just like the first case, the solution to this problem is also formatting.